 Powered by Amazon Alexa Voice Service

 Alexa is a smart voice assistant developed by Amazon and is used on all of their smart devices like the Amazon Echo, Amazon Dot, and Show.
-Alexa was named after the ancient library Alexandria.
+Alexa was named after the ancient library of Alexandria.
 Alexa can respond to a number of voice command like turn on or dim lights, directly call a phone number, play your favorite music and more.
 Here are a few commands.

 Always start with “Alexa”